marcolenci/dai-dinamici.github.io/content/posts/postdoc-at-exeter.md

 **Postdoctoral position in Dynamical Systems at the University of Exeter**

-This post is available from <span term="goog_753984452">01 November 2017</span> for 36 months to support the work of Mark Holland.
+This post is available from 01 November
+2017 for 36 months to support the work of Mark Holland.

 The University of Exeter is a Russell Group university that combines world-class research with very high levels of student satisfaction.